Opportunities

 • Knights of Columbus: Work for 8 weeks in New Haven, CT with the Knights of Columbus.
 Interns will be partnered with a mentor, assigned measurable projects, gain real-world work experience, and build a professional network of like-minded Catholics and mission-oriented individuals.
 This is a paid internship.

-• Lumen Christi Institute: The Lumen Christi Institute Summer Seminars in the Catholic Intellectual Tradition introduce participants to central themes, figures, and texts from the Catholic tradition.
-This year, they are offering seminars for graduate students, junior faculty, and undergraduates.
-See the individual application pages for details and application requirements.
+• Lumen Christi Institute: Now in their fifteenth year, the Lumen Christi Institute Summer Seminars in the Catholic Intellectual Tradition introduce participants to central themes, figures, and texts spanning a range of topics, but all rooted in the Catholic intellectual tradition.
+This year, they are offering seminars for undergraduates, graduate students, and faculty.

 • Philos Leadership Institute: The Philos Leadership Institute is a fully subsidized, 2-week summer institute designed for Christian men and women between the ages of 18-35 who have a serious interest in working in a field that impacts the Middle East.